apache/mxnet/docs/faq/env_var.md

   - The maximum number of concurrent threads that do the memory copy job on each GPU.
 * MXNET_CPU_WORKER_NTHREADS
   - Values: Int ```(default=1)```
   - The maximum number of scheduling threads on CPU.
 It specifies how many operators can be run in parallel.
+Note that most CPU operators are parallelized by OpenMP.
+To change the number of threads used by individual operators, please set `OMP_NUM_THREADS` instead.
 * MXNET_CPU_PRIORITY_NTHREADS
   - Values: Int ```(default=4)```
   - The number of threads given to prioritized CPU jobs.